-Not only are these tours rich with information that individual ticket experiences don't provide, but you’ll also get to enjoy priority access, audioguides in multiple languages, and even a breakfast within the Vatican walls (depending upon your package).
+Not only do these Vatican tickets and tours provide rich information that individual experiences don't provide, but you’ll also get to enjoy priority access, audioguides in multiple languages, and even a breakfast within the Vatican walls (depending upon your package).

 Exploring the Vast Vatican

 Though Vatican City is the smallest country in the world, everything that is open to the public within the 44 hectares that it covers is a tourist’s delight.
 From the immortal collections of classical artworks and Renaissance masterpieces of the Vatican Museums to the biggest church in the world, St. Peter's Basilica, Vatican is sprawling with memorabilia from different epochs of history.
 In the company of an expert Vatican guide, you will not only see and enjoy these ancient landmarks but also listen to amazing stories that make them the most popular attraction in Italy.

 A daily average of 20,000 people visit the Vatican every day and hence it’s natural that the waiting times at Vatican landmarks are quite long.
 Standing in long waiting lines under the Mediterranean sun is not a pleasant experience.
 If you're on a guided tour, you will get to bypass this line and head straight to the entrance, without having to stand in the never-ending line to get a ticket.

 Vatican guides throughout Rome are incredibly proud of their heritage and are passionate about taking you through their city.
 With such pride, you are guaranteed to have a good time in their company as they keep you entertained with stories from history and personal anecdotes.
 You might even get to hear insider stories about the rich history of these old landmarks.